nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   * Cons: We must ensure that the implementation of each individual command are correct.

 _{more aspects and alternatives to be added}_

-### \[Proposed\] Importing data from excel (csv)
-The proposed importing function is an extension of the base `AddressBook`, uses a `CsvToJsonParser` to convert csv data to application readable json data.

-#### Design considerations:
-- **Alternative 1 (current choice)** : Write an external script that parses the csv data based on the column names into a json save file that works with PetPal, which they will then put into the data file before starting PetPal for PetPal to be able to read and modify the imported data
-  - Pros: Might be easier to implement
-  - Cons: Might be confusing for users to use (running external script)

-- **Alternative 2** : Provide an interface for users to upload their csv data into PetPal and automatically parses the data into json format and refreshes the database.
-  - Pros: Easier and more intuitive for users to use
-  - Cons: Builds upon **Alternative 1**, requiring more work to implement

 --------------------------------------------------------------------------------------------------------------------